 How to Release a Fish

-When learning how to release fish, there are conservation-minded steps that should be followed to help ensure higher survival rates for your catches.
-These specific actions, starting with tackle selection and continuing through resuscitation, will contribute to sustainable fishing efforts.
+When releasing fish, there are conservation-minded steps to be followed to help ensure higher survival rates for your catches.
+These practices contribute to sustainable fishing efforts.

 Learning how to fish involves more than catching and storing fish.
 At some point, all anglers will be faced with the need to return fish they are not allowed to keep to the water, due to size, season, creel limits, or local catch-and-release fishing regulations.